adinin319/IT-1025/Lab 5/readme.md

  # Executive Summary
+ Lab 5 covered the topic of Lucid charts, Network Hardware and Data Transmission, and Encryption/Decryption.
+We covered Lots of terms used in cybersecurity, what topology networks use, and the caesar cipher.
 ## Lucid Chart
 My experience with Lucid Chart, I found that my experience was positive.
 Since I am someone who likes to visualize data with charts, I found that I was able to utilize the chart to design my program effectively.
 ## Introduction to Networking